simgunz/ktouch-lesson-generator/README.md

 In each lesson are included all the letters learned in the previous lessons.

+The output is saved by default in a file called `ktouch-lessons.txt`.
+The lessons then need to be copied manually into KTouch as
 The following file generates a full course to learn all the letters in the Italian alphabeth, the extra five English letters, the Italian accented letters, and the capital case version of all the letters.